IMF chief sees 'high degree of uncertainty' in global outlook

 WASHINGTON (Reuters) - The head of the International Monetary Fund said on Monday the global economic outlook remained highly uncertain given the coronavirus pandemic, and a growing divergence between rich and poor countries required the IMF to find more resources.

-IMF Managing Director Kristalina Georgieva said a new allocation of the IMF’s own currency, Special Drawing Rights, would help give countries more fiscal space to tackle the health crisis and shift to a digital and green economy.
+IMF Managing Director Kristalina Georgieva told reporters a new allocation of the IMF’s own currency, Special Drawing Rights, would give countries more fiscal space to address the health crisis and accelerate moves to a digital and green economy.

+Under outgoing President Donald Trump, the United States, the IMF’s largest shareholder, has blocked such a move, arguing it would provide more resources to richer countries since the allocation would be proportionate to their shareholding.

-Swedish Finance Minister Magdalena Andersson, the new chair of the IMF’s steering committee, told reporters it was clear the need for liquidity remained great, and she would consult with member countries on options for expanding liquidity.
+Swedish Finance Minister Magdalena Andersson, the new chair of the IMF’s steering committee speaking at an online news conference with Georgieva, said it was clear the need for liquidity remained great, and she would consult with member countries on options for expanding liquidity.

+Georgieva said the IMF had rapidly increased concessional financing to emerging market and developing economies, including through donation of some $20 billion in existing SDRs.
+That would continue to play an important role, but further steps were needed, she said.

+“It will continue to be so important, even more important, for us to be able to expand our capacity to support countries that have fallen behind,” Georgieva said.

 Our Standards: The Thomson Reuters Trust Principles.